DIRECT RX Rapid-Exchange Delivery System

 Once delivered to the target lesion, 213 µg/cm2 of sirolimus is eluted to the vessel wall over 60 days, with full bioresporption of the drug carrier occurring within 12 months.

 The Svelte DES delivers outstanding clinical results, demonstrating low reintervention rates and consistent neointimal suppression across patient subsets.

-Pristine angiographic appearance, reviewed and reported by independent core labs, coupled with NO report of death or stent thrombosis in any Svelte DES study, demonstrate the exceptional safety and efficacy of the Svelte DES.
+Pristine angiographic appearance, reviewed and reported by independent core labs, coupled with NO report of death or stent thrombosis in any European Svelte DES study, demonstrate the exceptional safety and efficacy of the Svelte DES.

 DIRECT II Trial 2-Year Clinical Results